An effervescent mix of food, sport and culture

 Melbourne’s laneways opens in new window are a treasure box of hidden gems.
 Here, you'll find award-winning restaurants, theatres, galleries and standing-room only cocktail bars.
 Hosier Lane is one of the biggest tourist draws for its ever-changing street art.
 Degraves Street is full of cute cafes.
 Hardware Lane has a range of outdoor restaurants.
 We recommend letting your two feet and your sense of adventure lead the way.

-Melbourne has markets galore.
-You can shop for fresh produce, vintage fashion or local souvenirs.
-Melbourne's markets are a fun place to spend a few hours browsing.
+Melbourne has markets galore, selling fresh produce, vintage fashion and artisanal goods.
 Don't miss historic Queen Victoria Market opens in new window, South Melbourne Market opens in new window and Prahran Market opens in new window.
 Here you'll find generous delis, spectacular produce, amazing seafood and charismatic eateries.
 You'll also find stores selling cookware, clothing and all manner of market goods.
+For unique local arts and crafts, head to the Rose Street Artists’ Market opens in new window in Fitzroy.

 Melbourne Airport (MEL)